 The first industrial revolution happened during the late 1700s and early 1800s.
 Steam, water, and the power they generated helped crude machinery gain an edge over simple craftwork.
 This helped scale up production, move humongous locomotives, and make life easier for humankind in many ways.
 The Quality 1.0 revolution emphasized measurement and inspection and maximizing productivity.
-We wanted to do things faster, and volume emphasized over quality.
+We wanted to do things faster, and volume was emphasized over quality.

-By the end of the 1800s (1890-1940), equipped with a better understanding of magnetism and the discovery of electricity, engineers designed and built mass production machinery.
+By the end of the 1800s (1890-1940), equipped with a better understanding of magnetism and the discovery of electricity, engineers designed and built mass-production machinery.
 In the second industrial revolution, iron ore production increased drastically, enabling machines to be mass-produced.
-Economies flourished with goods being manufactured and transported faster than ever before.
+Economies flourished, with goods being manufactured and transported faster than ever before.
 Quality 2.0 revolution encompassed more of the same, i.e., maximizing productivity with adherence to minimally accepted quality standards.

 The third industrial revolution (1940-1995) was much closer to the earlier revolution because the world had just gone through a massive war and was entering another one.
 At the end of World War II, analog computing started giving shape to digital computing, first with mainframes and then with client-server computing and personal computers.
 It was followed by the emergence of the internet and early e-commerce sites.
-Quality 3.0 revolution focused on customer satisfaction, and quality became a business imperative.
+The quality 3.0 revolution focused on customer satisfaction, and quality became a business imperative.
 The revolution saw standardization activities (ISO 9001) and the emergence of organization assessments such as the Baldrige Criteria.

 By the mid-1990s, we were on our way to a new ongoing Industrial Revolution.
 We see integrated cyber-physical interfaces automating end-to-end systems and processes.
-Machine learning and artificial intelligence help industries run entire simulations on digital twins, all this with hundreds of data points followed with analysis.
+Machine learning and artificial intelligence help industries run entire simulations on digital twins, all this with hundreds of data points followed by analysis.
 This is where we see the Quality 4.0 revolution in all its glory.

 There are companies in different stages of digitalization.
 Some still use paper-based methods.
 Some collect data that is either not useable or don’t know how to use their data, and then a few companies understand the need for change.
 This last group of companies is now sitting at the forefront of the Quality 4.0 transformation.
 We have had the pleasure of working with some of these pioneers.